Controversies of the 2006 Mexican general election: Election observers

 El Universal reported that the mission was present in all the states of Mexico and the Federal District since June 22.
 After the election, José Ignacio Salafranca, chief of the EU delegation, said he considered the election clean and the decision of the Electoral Tribunal as fair.

-Mark Almond, an election observer in several countries (but who did not participate as an observer in the Mexican election), questioned the objectivity of the mass media in general and Salafranca in particular, citing the latter's political affiliation with Spain's Partido Popular, considered to be ideologically close to the PAN.
+Mark Almond, an election observer in several countries, such as Georgia and Ukraine, where he had worked with the BHHRG, a group which is accused of producing fraudulent reports about elections in Georgia and Ukraine as well denying the Rwandan genocide, (but who did not participate as an observer in the Mexican election), questioned the objectivity of the mass media in general and Salafranca in particular, citing the latter's political affiliation with Spain's Partido Popular, considered to be ideologically close to the PAN.
 Almond writes: